dave31415/mitch/README.md

 The data files are NOT included but can be obtained from the the author.

-Edit the params.py file tp point to the right path to the data.
+Edit the params.py file to point to the right path to the data.